-Institutional Trading, Brokerage Commissions, and Information Production Around Stock Splits
+Institutional Investors and the Information Production Theory of Stock Splits

-Keywords: Institutional Investors, Stock Splits, Brokerage Commissions, Information Production
+Keywords: Stock Splits, Brokerage Commissions, Information Production, Institutional Investors

 JEL Classification: G32, G24, G14